mbartcus/cv/_portfolio/chatbot.md

         return await step_context.end_dialog()
 ```

-Also, if the user is not satisfied three times with the bot's proposals during five minutes, we trigger an alert.
-We create it in the Application Insights, Alerts section.
-We click `Create` followed by `Create rule`, and create our alert.
-Here is an example of the alert that I created.
+In addition, we trigger an alert if the user does not accept the bot's proposal three times within five minutes.
+The alert is created under Application Insights, Alerts.
+We click `Create` followed by `Create rule`, and set up our alert.
+Here is an example of an alert I made.

 <figure>
 <a href="/assets/img_portfolio/chatbot/alert_ins.png"><img src="/assets/img_portfolio/chatbot/alert_ins.png"></a>
 <figcaption>Figure 7: Viewing the alert.</figcaption>
 </figure>

-We can see that the alert was triggered three times during five minutes.
-We have one alert in the Error section.
-We can also observe the query that was used to trigger the alert.
-We search in the text if "not satisfied" appears in the project trace message.
-We count them, and if it appears 3 times we trigger the alert.
+As can be seen, the alert was triggered three times in five minutes.
+In the Error section, we have one alert.
+It is also possible to view the query that initiated the alert.
+We look for "not satisfied" in a trace message.
+The alert will be triggered if an item appears three times.

 # Deploing the bot in Azure